InQuicker/kaws/README.md

 * Generate and distribute Kubernetes API access credentials securely
 * Avoid shell scripting as much as possible

-## Known issues

-* Creation of the AWS KMS master key for each cluster will fail during the initial execution of `kaws cluster apply`.
-  Simply run it again and it will complete successfully.
-  See the Terraform issue at https://github.com/hashicorp/terraform/issues/6576 for details.

 ## Supported platforms

 At this time, kaws has only been developed for and tested on OS X. Support for Linux is planned.